3noo/SMS/README.md

 # SMS
 Student Managment System is a GUI Java application for collection user data and storing it in a database.

-U can add ,edit and delete user data straight from the application
+U can add ,edit and delete user data straight from the application.

 Created with Java and MySql.